andrewhosack/SeeYouInColombia/src/pages/index.md

 heading: You've never had a friend like us!
 subheading: Learn, Explore, and Prepare to enjoy Colombia to the fullest.
 mainpitch:
-  title: Find out how we are helping travelers prepare for a trip to Colombia.
+  title: Find out how we help travelers prepare for a trip to Colombia.
   description: Whether you take advantage of one of our in-depth Q&A
     presentations, learn to speak Colombian Spanish and phrases with us, or want 24/7 support while you travel Colombia, you're going to find a new friend